Ronnie Belliard: Washington Nationals

 Belliard signed a minor league contract with the Washington Nationals on February 18, 2007.
 He was added to the Nationals' 40-man roster on March 22, 2007.
 Following an Opening Day injury to shortstop Cristian Guzmán, second baseman Felipe López was moved to shortstop, while Belliard filled in at second base.
 Guzmán came back in early May, but at the end of June suffered a season-ending injury putting Belliard back into the starting line-up.
 By July 23 Belliard had appeared in 85 of the Nationals 98 games, batting .305, and signed a two-year $3.5 million extension with the Nationals.
 He was viewed as a valuable veteran, capable of starting or as a utility infielder.

-Belliard hit a game-ending 2-run home run shot off of closer George Sherrill with 2 outs and 2 strikes in 12th inning, erasing a 2-1 deficit on June 29, 2008, against the Baltimore Orioles.
+Belliard hit a game-ending two-run home run shot off of closer George Sherrill with two outs and two strikes in 12th inning, erasing a 2–1 deficit on June 29, 2008, against the Baltimore Orioles.

 On August 22, 2008, Belliard was a triple away from the cycle as he singled, doubled twice, and homered in a Nationals 13–5 victory over the Chicago Cubs at Wrigley Field.

-During the 2008 season Belliard set career highs with .473 slugging and .372 on-base percentages despite missing nearly 2 months with injuries.
+During the 2008 season Belliard set career highs with .473 slugging and .372 on-base percentages despite missing nearly two months with injuries.
 He hit 11 home runs in 96 games (296 at bats) making his ratio of 26.9 at bats-per-home run.
 This ranked second among Nationals behind Elijah Dukes.

 Los Angeles Dodgers

 On August 30, 2009, Belliard was traded to the Los Angeles Dodgers for minor leaguer Luis Garcia.
 Belliard said this about the trade:

 In his first at-bat as a Dodger, Belliard hit a home run against Doug Davis of the Arizona Diamondbacks.

-In 24 games with the Dodgers, he hit .351 with 5 home runs and took over the starting second baseman job from Orlando Hudson for the post-season.
+In 24 games with the Dodgers, he hit .351 with five home runs and took over the starting second baseman job from Orlando Hudson for the postseason.

 On January 26, 2010, the Dodgers re-signed Belliard to a 1-year $850,000 contract.
 He played in 82 games as a part-time player for the Dodgers in 2010, hitting .216.
 He was designated for assignment on September 7, 2010, and then released on September 9.